-The agency will be expected to incorporate their inputs into clear and well-structured reports for each of the 20 cities, which clearly answer agreed research questions.
-These deliverables will document the results of the qualitative and quantitative (where relevant) assessments and the format will be agreed with CDRI and the TAC in advance of producing all reports.
-The studies will gear towards deriving a set of tangible and actionable recommendations, prioritized across physical / operational, financial, organizational and institutional/capacity building aspects, to improve and enhance infrastructure disaster risk and resilience in each city for the short and long term.
+The Agency will be expected to incorporate their inputs into a clear and well-structured report, which clearly answer agreed research questions.
+The studies will gear towards deriving a set of tangible and actionable recommendations across physical / operational, financial, organisational and institutional/capacity building aspects, to improve and enhance infrastructure disaster risk and resilience in Cuttack for the short and long term and for similar city typologies across the world.